Doomlands/blookethack/README.md

 # BlooketHacks
-Long story short we kinda got our hacks taken down Paste code into console.
+Long story short we kinda got our hacks taken down by Blooket Currently working to get them back up, Blooket is kinda being difficult with us

-For links, copy link and paste into search engine.

-Thanks For Using My Codes!
+CHECK BACK IN 2-3 WEEKS